tisfeng/Easydict/README_EN.md

 Starting with version 1.3.0, Easydict supports OpenAI translation.
 Additionally, it is now compatible with  Azure OpenAI.
 Please note that the interface for Azure OpenAI is not yet built and requires enabling via commands.

-Please make sure you have an APIKey。
+Please make sure you have an APIKey.

 #### Configure APIKey